99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.

 RDS proxy:
-fully managed db proxy for RDS (ALSO WORKS WITH AURORA)!!
+fully managed db proxy for RDS (ALSO WORKS WITH AURORA)
 - Allows apps to pool and share DB connection, minimizing timeouts, open connections, and reduce stress on DB resources
 - Auto scaling, serverless, across multiple AZ
 - Apps connect to proxy not directly to DB instance